hari2629-p/Sudoko/README.md

 A fully-featured, mobile-friendly Sudoku puzzle game built with **HTML, CSS, and JavaScript**.

-Play randomly generated puzzles, track your time and errors, and enjoy features like difficulty settings, pencil mode, auto new game on completion, and persistent save state!
+Play randomly generated puzzles, track your time and errors, and enjoy features like difficulty settings, pencil mode, auto new game on completion, and persistent save state(ON WORK)!

 ---